singnet/dev-portal/docs/ai-developers/etcdsetup.md

 ## Generating Certificates

-Three certificate types will be used to setup the cluster
+To setup the cluster, use three types of certificate, such as:
-- **Client certificate** is used to authenticate client by server.
+- **Client certificate** : Server uses to authenticate client.
 For example etcdctl, etcd proxy, or docker clients.
-- **Server certificate** is used by server and verified by client for server identity.
+- **Server certificate** : Server uses and client verifies for server identity.
 For example docker server or kube-apiserver.
-- **Peer certificate** is used by etcd cluster members as they communicate with each other in both ways.
+- **Peer certificate**   : etcd cluster  members uses this certificate to communicate both ways.

 ### Download cfssl
-Let's use cfssl and walk through the whole process to create all the required certificates.
+Let's use cfssl on your local x86_64 Linux host, and walk through the process, of generating all required certificates.
-This document assumes that you are generating these certificates with cfssl on your local x86_64 Linux host.

 ```bash
 mkdir ~/bin